-Property - Defined in 2 CFR 215.2 as - Means, unless otherwise stated, real property, equipment, intangible property, and debt instruments.
+Property - Means, unless otherwise stated, real property, equipment, intangible property, and debt instruments.

 Note: Property also includes intangible property.

-Property Administrator - Defined in 48 CFR 45.101 as - An authorized representative of the contracting officer appointed in accordance with agency procedures, responsible for administering the contract requirements and obligations relative to Government property in the possession of a contractor.
+Property Administrator - An authorized representative of the contracting officer appointed in accordance with agency procedures, responsible for administering the contract requirements and obligations relative to Government property in the possession of a contractor.